mzsanford/mzsanford.com/blog/_posts/2012-05-08-agile-patent-reform.markdown

 ## Failures in the current system

-The current system fails to level the playing field between small and large companies due to cost, os more specifically value.
+The current system fails to level the playing field between small and large companies due to cost, or more specifically value.
 The cost to file a patent successfully is now more expensive than the perceived value of a patent.
 The only way this can be corrected is to either lower the cost to file a patent or to raise the value a patent provides.
 The "value" of a patent is currently in the ability to sue others infringing on them (making the "value" the average settlement or award amount).
 That system of values has given rise to the patent troll.
-The patent troll could not exist is it was not for the relative "liquidity" of patents (the ability to buy/sell/transfer them), and I think that's where the largest avenue for change exists.
+The patent troll could not exist if it was not for the relative "liquidity" of patents (the ability to buy/sell/transfer them), and I think that's where the largest avenue for change exists.
 If there was a lower street value for patents then there would be less incentive to file useless patents.

 ## Incremental changes